 It’s all well and good for us to say that you can follow the methods that we outline within this article, and tomorrow you’ll wake up to more website traffic and business leads/sales… However, in reality, that’s just not the case!
-This is going to take a few weeks to setup properly, and if you’re extremely keen and hardworking, you may even be able to see initial results after just a number of days.
+This is going to take a few weeks to set up properly, and if you’re extremely keen and hardworking, you may even be able to see initial results after just a number of days.

 What we’re trying to say here is, don’t expect the world, at least initially!

-Building your organic traffic takes time, and once you’re seeing results from the following methods, it won’t take long for your to be able to ramp up your efforts and gain even more organic traffic.
+Building your organic traffic takes time, and once you’re seeing results from the following methods, it won’t take long for you to be able to ramp up your efforts and gain even more organic traffic.

-So, let’s talk about the 6 ways in which you can increase the level of organic traffic that your website has.
+So, let’s talk about the 6 ways in which you can increase the level of organic traffic that your website has:

-Create a blog on your website
+1. Create a blog on your website (SEO)